InsanelyGood/InsanelyGood-OTOP/README.md

 - `cd backend` command `yarn start` or `npm start` for run express.

 ### Task
 Don't use `master` to do your task.
-Create your branch with your name and your task like `git checkout -b <name>-<your task>` ex. `git checkout -b jack-create-app` then command `git checkout jack-create-app` to switch to your branch and do your task!
+Create your branch with your name and your task like `git checkout -b <name>-<your task>` ex. `git checkout -b jack-create-app` then, it will chang to your branch.

 ### Web Structure
 - frontend